 Deafblindness

+(1) Definition of Deafblindness: For Early Intervention, Early Childhood and School Age Special Education,“Deafblindness” means having both hearing and visual impairments, the combination of which causes such severe communication and other developmental and educational problems that the infant or toddler cannot be accommodated in special education programs designed solely for students who are deaf or are hard of hearing or have a visual impairment.

-(1) If a child is suspected of having deafblindness, the following evaluation must be conducted:
+(2) Comprehensive Evaluation: If a child is suspected of having deafblindness, a comprehensive evaluation must be conducted for Early Intervention, Early Childhood or School Age Special Education services, including the following:

-(a) The minimum evaluation procedures for hearing impairment and vision impairment under OAR 581-015-2150 and 581-015-2180, respectively;
+(a) The minimum evaluation procedures for deaf or hard of hearing and vision impairment under OAR 581-015-2150 and 581-015-2180, respectively;

 (b) If the child demonstrates inconsistent or inconclusive responses in an assessment of one sensory area, a functional assessment must be administered by a state licensed educator of the visually impaired, a state licensed educator of the hearing impaired or an audiologist licensed by the State Board of Examiners for Speech-Language Pathology and Audiology.

-(2) To be eligible as a child with deafblindness, the child must meet one or more of the following minimum criteria:
+(3) Eligibility Criteria: To be eligible as a child with deafblindness for Early Intervention, Early Childhood or School Age Special Education services, the child must meet one or more of the following minimum criteria:

-(a) The child meets the minimum criteria for both vision impairment and hearing impairment under OAR 581-015-2150 and 581-015-2180, respectively; or
+(a) The child meets the minimum criteria for both vision impairment and deaf or hard of hearing under OAR 581-015-2150 and 581-015-2180, respectively; or

-(b) The child meets the minimum criteria for either vision impairment or hearing impairment and demonstrates inconsistent or inconclusive responses in an assessment of the other sensory area; or
+(b) The child meets the minimum criteria for either vision impairment or deaf or hard of hearing and demonstrates inconsistent or inconclusive responses in an assessment of the other sensory area; or

-(c) The child meets the minimum criteria for either vision impairment or hearing impairment and has a degenerative disease or pathology that affects the acuity of the other sensory area.
+(c) The child meets the minimum criteria for either vision impairment or deaf or hard of hearing and has a degenerative disease or pathology that affects the acuity of the other sensory area.

-(3) For a child to be eligible for special education services as a child having deafblindness, the eligibility team must also determine that:
+(4) Eligibility Determination: To be eligible for services as a child with deafblindness for Early Intervention, Early Childhood or School Age Special Education services, the eligibility team must also determine that:

-(a) The child's disability has an adverse impact on the child's educational performance; and
+(a) The child has deafblindness as defined in this rule; and

-(b) The child needs special education services as a result of the disability.
+(b) The child is eligible for services in accordance with Early Intervention (OAR 581-015-2780), Early Childhood special education (OAR 581-015-2795), or School Age special education (OAR 581-015-2120).